Wheel-based cipher machine

 As noted before, there are two versions of the CCM:

-the British CCM/Typex and the
+the British CCM/Typex (shown above) and the

-manufactured by the Americans.
+versions, were made by the Americans.

-showed the original SIGABA (ECM) to the British.
+the Americans never showed the original SIGABA (ECM) to the British.

 whilst Typex was merely a copy of the